Before he talked about college basketball on TV, Billy Packer helped Wake Forest get to the Final Four

 Packer went so far as to call Hill the Michael Jordan of that era.

-Even though Packer was the only white person at Whitaker Gym on WSSU’s campus he didn’t feel out of place.
+Even though Packer was the only white person at Whitaker Gym, he didn’t feel out of place.

 “I’m from up north (Wellsville, N.Y.) so it didn’t matter to me, I just wanted to see him play,” Packer said, “So I get in there and (Gaines) takes me aside and puts me near the bench so I can see the game and the first shot that I see comes from Cleo, and he tries a 35-foot set shot that was an air ball.
 After that, I was like ‘What am I doing here?’”